DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC-INSIGHTS/Reoccurring_monitoring.md

 ![Monitoring_batch](IMAGES/Monitoring_batch.png)

 Once running, the monitoring batch job will re-scan for changes in settings and business rules.
-You can disable the batch job from **System administrators > Setup > DXC Insights > DXC Insights parameters > Periodic monitoring** tab if needed.
+You can disable the batch job from **System administrators > Setup > Insights for D365 FO > Insights for D365 FO parameters > Periodic monitoring** tab if needed.
 Refer to section [Enable the Periodic monitoring](Reoccurring_monitoring.md#1-enable-the-periodic-monitoring)